chumarjamil/cloudforge/README.md

 ## Security
 #### SCP
-We use SCP (Service control policies) to enable central administration over the permissions available within the accounts in our organization.
+I use SCP (Service control policies) to enable central administration over the permissions available within the accounts in our organization.
 All the policies are in this [folder](policies/SCP).

 #### User Management
-We use IAM Identity Center to manage our users.
+I use IAM Identity Center to manage our users.

 ## Resources This repo will deploy
   - VPC